Portal login

 Health Topics, Symptoms, In-Depth Reports

-Brain injury - concussion; Traumatic brain injury - concussion; Closed head injury - concussion
+Concussion; Brain injury - concussion; Traumatic brain injury - concussion; Closed head injury - concussion

 Causes

-A concussion can result from a fall, sports activities, vehicular accidents, assault, or other direct injury to the skull.
 A big movement of the brain (called jarring) in any direction can cause a person to lose alertness (become unconscious).
-How long the person stays unconscious may be a sign of how bad the concussion is.
+This movement can cause:

 Symptoms

-Symptoms of a milder concussion can include:
+Symptoms of a milder TBI or concussion can include:

 • Acting somewhat confused, feeling unable to concentrate, or not thinking clearly